Neglect of probability: Children

 A: That you'll go flyin' through the windshield.

 Q: Doesn't that mean you should wear them all the time?

 A: No, it doesn't mean that.

 Q: How do you know if you're gonna have one kind of accident or the other?

 A: You don't know.
 You just hope and pray that you don't.

-Again, the subject disregards the probability in making the decision by treating each possible outcome as equal in his reasoning.
+Again, the subject disregards the probability in making the decision by treating each possible outcome as equal in their reasoning.

 Practical consequences

 Cass Sunstein has noted that for a long time after 9/11, many people refused to fly because they felt a heightened sense of fear or peril, even though, statistically, most of them "were not at significantly more risk after the attacks than they were before."
-Indeed, those who chose to drive long distances instead of flying thereby put themselves at an increased risk, given that driving is the less safe form of transportation.
+Indeed, those who chose to drive long distances instead of flying thereby put themselves at an increased risk of having some kind of accident, not necessarily fatal, given that driving has a higher accident rate per miles traveled than aviation.

-Legal consequences
+Legal considerations

-In a 2001 paper, Sunstein addressed the question of how the law should respond to the neglect of probability.
+In his 2001 paper Terrorism and Probability Neglect, Sunstein addressed the question of how the law should respond to the neglect of probability.
 He emphasized that it is important for government to "create institutions designed to ensure that genuine risks, rather than tiny ones, receive the most concern".
-While government policies in regard to potential dangers should focus on statistics and probabilities, government efforts to raise public awareness of these dangers should emphasize worst-case scenarios in order to be maximally effective.
-Moreover, while it seems advisable for government to "attempt to educate and inform people, rather than capitulating to unwarranted public fear", that fear will remain a real phenomenon and may thus cause serious problems, for example leading citizens to undertake "wasteful and excessive private precautions".
+Government policies in regard to potential dangers should focus on statistics and probabilities, and should attempt to educate and inform people, rather than "capitulating to unwarranted public fear", as that fear will remain a real phenomenon and may serious consequences, for example leading citizens to undertake "wasteful and excessive private precautions".
 In such cases, certain kinds of government regulation may be justified not because they address serious dangers but because they reduce fear.
 At the same time, government should "treat its citizens with respect" and "not treat them as objects to be channeled in government's preferred directions", so focusing on worst-case scenarios that feed on irrational fears would amount to "unacceptable manipulation".
 In a 2003 article, however, Sunstein concluded that "As a normative matter, government should reduce even unjustified fear, if the benefits of the response can be shown to outweigh the costs."